-Every year, our doctors see patients from all over Chesapeake who are considering wisdom teeth removal but aren’t sure if it’s necessary because they aren’t experiencing any pain.
-This is a very valid concern, and the quick answer we can give you to this quandary is, “It depends.”
+Every year, we see patients from all over Chesapeake who are considering wisdom teeth removal but aren’t sure if it’s necessary because they aren’t experiencing any pain.
+This is a very valid concern, and the quick answer is, “It depends.”
 Because everyone’s dental makeup is different, and everyone’s wisdom teeth present differently, it’s impossible for us to give you a definitive answer without a full examination.

-However, what we can provide is an overall explanation of what can happen if you choose not to have wisdom teeth removal.
-Keep reading as we discuss.
+However, what Coastal Virginia Oral & Maxillofacial Surgery can provide is an overall explanation of what can happen if you choose not to have wisdom teeth removal.

 You Should Have Wisdom Teeth Removal as a Preventive Measure

 Even if your wisdom teeth are not causing pain currently, it doesn’t mean they won’t cause pain or problems in the future.
 Wisdom teeth are often impacted or pinned beneath the surface of the gums.
 When this occurs, they are unable to properly break through the gum line and erupt.
 This often happens because the jawbone is already packed with your other teeth, your mouth is too small to receive them, or they are growing at an angle and pushing against your existing teeth.
 If they are impacted, wisdom teeth can cause pain or crowding.
 However, this occurrence may not become an issue for years.
 Many Chesapeake residents who keep their wisdom teeth don’t experience pain until they’re in their 30s or 40s.
 And the truth is, wisdom teeth removal is a much easier process to endure at a younger age when your bones are not as hard, which is why our doctors recommend the procedure as a preventative measure.

 Problems Could Occur if You Do Not Have Wisdom Teeth Removal